-In deoxygenated solutions, a lower but still significant nuclease activity was observed.
-This could be due to incomplete purging of O_2 and/or oxygen impurities present in the nitrogen gas.
-Such low concentrations of oxygen would require the oxidative mechanism to be extremely sensitive to O_2 .
-We have nevertheless observed by fluorometry that the formation of OH radicals by 1 in oxygenated solutions is considerably slower than when an excess of H_2O_2 is added.
-We have also observed by gel electrophoresis that the oxidative mechanism is not very sensitive to the concentration of oxidant, because increasing the concentration of H_2O_2 has a much less significant effect on DNA degradation than increasing the complex concentration.
+the oxidative mechanism is not very sensitive to the concentration of oxidant, because increasing the concentration of H2O2 has a much less significant effect on DNA degradation than increasing the complex concentration.
 So it is more likely that a different mechanism predominates in the experiments carried out under nitrogen atmosphere.
 This would not involve intermediate ROS and would possibly be caused by a direct interaction between the metal complex and DNA, as suggested by our CD results.
 The details of such a mechanism can only be, at this point, speculative.
-A possible mechanism would proceed through coordination to the phosphate molety and hydrolysis of the phosphodiester bond.
+A possible mechanism would proceed through coordination to the phosphate moiety and hydrolysis of the phosphodiester bond.
 This is the mechanism followed by natural nuclease enzymes, using Ca^{II}, Mg^{II} or Zn^{II} ions in their active centers.
 Nevertheless, only a few Co^{III} and Cu^{II} complexes are known to cleave DNA by attack at the phosphodiester bond [2].
 The vanadyl ion is also a "hard" species, a strong Lewis acid and may bind to the phosphate backbone of DNA as well.
-It has been shown that $V^{VO^{2+}}$ can bind to diphoshates and triphosphate [55, 56, 57].
-Moreover, there is EPR and ENDOR evidence [58] that V^{IV}O2+ binds to a phosphated nucleobase, guanosine-5'-monophosphate, with the chelated phosphate group binding equatorially.
-Infrared spectra also showed that coordination takes place through the oxygen atoms of the phosphate group in the solid complex of V^{IV}O with D-ribose-5phosphate [59].
-Whether vanadium will cleave the phosphodiester in plasmid DNA or not is a relevant information that is not reported in the literature, although evidence for binding of the vanadyl ion to DNA through the phosphate backbone has also been presented by using IR spectroscopy and capillary electrophoresis [60].
-However, we observed that the vanadyl ion by itself does not promote DNA cleavage, while $V^{V}O(acac)2$, on the other hand, does it very efficiently, so if cleavage at the phosphodiester linkage is occurring, the nature of the ligand is also relevant in this process.
+It has been shown that V^{IV}O2+ can bind to diphosphate and triphosphate [54-56].
+Moreover, there is EPR and ENDOR evidence [57] that V^{IV}O2+ binds to a phosphated nucleobase, guanosine-5'-monophosphate, with the chelated phosphate group binding equatorially.
+Infrared spectra also showed that coordination takes place through the oxygen atoms of the phosphate group in the solid complex of V^{IV}O with D-ribose-5-phosphate [58].
+Whether vanadium will cleave the phosphodiester in plasmid DNA or not is a relevant information that is not reported in the literature, although evidence for binding of the vanadyl ion to DNA through the phosphate backbone has also been presented by using IR spectroscopy and capillary electrophoresis [59].
+However, we observed that the vanadyl ion by itself does not promote DNA cleavage, while V^{IV}O(acac)2, on the other hand, does it very efficiently, so if cleavage at the phosphodiester linkage is occurring, the nature of the ligand is also relevant in this process.